drug-design/course/docs/chapters/conformational-analysis.md

 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[nce]: New Chemical Entity: a compound not previously described.

-In drug design applications, the minima and their relative energies are of central importance.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/consequence-minimization-treatments-53c510d9'><i class='fa fa-play' aria-hidden='true'></i></button>In drug design applications, the minima and their relative energies are of central importance.
 The representative forms that are generated correspond to theoretical forms and they are not necessarily at the minimum of their corresponding well.
 Their energies are meaningless.
 In order to have meaningful values, one has to relax their geometries to find the point of minimum energy; this treatment is called "minimization".
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.